These are the Best Android Phones under $300 in Summer 2021: Motorola, Samsung, OnePlus, TCL, & more

 Best phone for stylus lovers: LG Stylo 5

-If you sign a lot of digital documents, or like to sketch on your smartphone, and you don’t want to pay Samsung Galaxy Note levels of money, the LG Stylo 5 is for you.
+If you sign a lot of digital documents or like to sketch on your smartphone, and you don’t want to pay Samsung Galaxy Note levels of money, the LG Stylo 5 is for you.
 It’s got a clean, no-notch design, a bright LCD display, a headphone jack, and of course, that stylus.
-Unfortunately, the Snapdragon 450 here is a bit long in the tooth, but it is still enough for productivity tasks.
+Unfortunately, the Snapdragon 450 here is a bit long in the tooth, but it’s still enough for productivity tasks.
 Ultimately, if you’re getting this, it’s because you want and need a stylus, and this one performs fine, with respectable software that prevents palm rejection and acceptable latency.

 Best phone for Nokia enthusiasts: Nokia 5.3

 The Nokia 5.3 isn’t just light in cost, but software too, with a near-stock version of Android that’s guaranteed to get updates for at least two years thanks to it being part of the Android One program.
-The outside of the device also stands from the sea of slab phones with a circular camera module housing a reliable 13MP camera and 5MP ultra-wide camera.
+The outside of the device also stands out from the sea of slab phones with a circular camera module housing a reliable 13MP camera and 5MP ultra-wide camera.

-Inside, you get a Snapdragon 665 with a 4,000 mAh battery that should be enough to power the 6.5-inch screen with ease.
+Under the hood, you get a Snapdragon 665 with a 4,000 mAh battery that should be enough to power the 6.5-inch screen with ease.
 The waterdrop notch is a bit outdated by now but we think at this price point, it’s acceptable.

 Conclusion: So which one to get?

-If you’re open to importing and potentially using a phone without warranty, the Poco X3 NFC offers the most bang for your dollar.
+If you’re open to importing and potentially using a phone without a warranty, the Poco X3 Pro offers the most bang for your dollar.
 However, we know most buyers will want some protection or peace of mind with their purchase.
 So with that in mind, we like the OnePlus Nord N10 the most here, as it’s the most polished of the bunch.